Share this article

 90% of Businesses that suffer a major disaster will go out of Business within three years.
 A Disaster Recovery plan is ESSENTIAL to ensuring your Business Continuity.
 Without question, it will give you the best possible chance of being one of the 10% that survive a major incident.

-Take a minute to do the math.
+Take a minute to do the math before creating a Disaster Recovery Business Case.

 How much money would it cost your Business if you were unable to operate for a day?
 What about a week or even a month?
 How long could you stay in Business after a major incident if you couldn’t recover your Business and Client data?
 If you don’t have a Disaster Recovery solution in place, then we suggest taking a moment to consider the above points and then calculate how much money your Business would lose if a major incident occurred.